 If the meeting is called, the parties will try to reach an agreement (for a maximum period of 20 days).
-Where there is failure to reach an agreement, the dismissal can be served.
+In the event of failure to reach an agreement, the dismissal can be served.

-The above procedure does not apply to the dismissal of executives.
+The above procedure for dismissals based on objective reasons does not apply to the dismissal of:

 A specific procedure exists for collective redundancies (see Question 21).